Mullgate

 Device label--device-name <name>MULLGATE_DEVICE_NAME

-Bind host / first route bind IP--bind-host <host>MULLGATE_BIND_HOST
+Bind host / shared private-network host IP--bind-host <host>MULLGATE_BIND_HOST

 Exposure mode--exposure-mode <mode>MULLGATE_EXPOSURE_MODE